globalbrain/sefirot/docs/components/link.md

 <RouterLink to="/about">
 ```

 You may pass `:external` prop to override this behavior.
-For example, if you would like to have internal link open in another tab, set `:external` to `true`.
+For example, if you would like to have an internal link open in another tab, set `:external` to `true`.

 ```vue-html
 <SLink href="/about" external>